 In the main analysis, the selected ROIs for the visual network were combined into a single ROI, for which an overall classification accuracy was calculated.
 Here we present the classification accuracies for individual visual ROIs.
 The following ROIs are included: .

 Abbreviations:

 Table 1.
-Localizer ROI
+Regions related with free movement of right fingers